golemfactory/golem-architecture/projects/ltg/development-plan.md

 ## Introduction

-This document describes software development process for Light Golem Provider and technical requirements related to its source code (technology stack, supported platforms, coding standard).
+This document describes software development process for Light Golem Provider and technical requirements related to its source code (technology stack, supported platforms, coding standards).

 This document should be updated when project development process or source code requirements change.